MicrosoftDocs/VBA-Docs/Language/Reference/User-Interface-Help/getfilename-method-visual-basic-for-applications.md

 ## Remarks

-The **GetFileName** method returns a zero-length string ("") if _pathspec_ contains a drive specification only (Example: "C:\"), otherwise it will return the last component in the path, even if that component is the name of a folder and not a file.
+The **GetFileName** method returns a zero-length string ("") if _pathspec_ contains a drive specification only (Example: "C:\"), otherwise it returns the last component in the path, even if that component is the name of a folder and not a file.

 > [!NOTE]
 > The **GetFileName** method works only on the provided path string.
 It does not attempt to resolve the path, nor does it check for the existence of the specified path.